Master of Project Management

 Units of study may also be undertaken cross-institutionally by students, subject to the approval of the dean.
 Cross-institutional candidates are enrolled in a postgraduate award course at another university and have approval from their home institution to complete a unit or units of study at Sydney, to be credited toward their degree.
 Please contact the faculty about non-award and cross-institutional study.

 A successful applicant for admission to the Master of Project Management will hold a recognised bachelor's degree in any discipline (AQF Level 7 pass) with a credit average (or equivalent); or have completed the Graduate Diploma in Project Management at the University of Sydney with a credit average.
 Applicants entering with an AQF Level 8 Honours degree in a relevant discipline and applicants with a Bachelor Degree (AQF Level 7 pass) in a relevant discipline who can also demonstrate recent relevant professional experience of at least three years thereby qualifying as Level 8, may receive a reduction not exceeding 4 units in the volume of learning required to complete the MPM.
+Potential candidates must also submit a CV.

 How to apply